ShayanEm/Projects/Face Detection (Cross Compilation)/README.md

-# Image Transfer Project
+# Face Recognition Project

 This project involves a TCP server and client for transferring images over a network.
-The server captures images from a camera and sends them to the client, which can display the images and perform face detection.
+The server captures images from a camera and sends them to the client, which can display the images and perform face recognition.

 ## Requirements